gmascio/mindmilk/README.md

 #### MVP

 - Home page with clickable icons that route to each respective feed.
-- Get and post mental health posts and comment.
+- Get and post mental health posts.
 - Use an airtable to track posts and display them in archive page
 - Style responsively

 #### PostMVP

 - Incorporate an API call to poppulate the MentalHealth Feed Page with mental health information.
-- Add a sign in page to certify each user.
+- Incorporate comments to each post.
 - Add an icon for each user.

 ## Project Schedule